 2. Rethink how you use your location

-Retailers won't be able to rely on foot traffic to drive your holiday sales this year.
+Retailers won't always be able to rely on foot traffic.
 Between capacity restrictions and the danger of being in large crowds, stores may be better used for other purposes.

 Harley's idea: Turn your store into a fulfillment center.

 By transforming retail space into a fulfillment center, you can adapt your business model to accommodate customers ordering online.
 This way, your staff can gift wrap it and ship products right from your brick-and-mortar store.

 It won't make sense for many retailers to shut down their stores completely, but the ones that can open will only be able to let in a few customers at a time.
 How do you get more people in without ruining their shopping experience?